 His IT background has helped him stay one step ahead of the pack.

-For example, most strata committees attend meetings using Skype and allowing people to phone in.
+For example, most strata committees attend meetings using Skype and allow people to phone in.

 If you want to be successful in the industry, it’s also important to be across all of the different types of legislation and Acts.